cricodeclub/CheatsheetsGenerator/README.md

 # CheatsheetsGenerator
->Disclaimer : this repository is a project prpposal, no code have been done so far.
+>Disclaimer : this repository is a project proposal, no code have been done so far.

 The **Online Cheatsheets Generator** would be a website where you can enter vocabulary, images and code samples in order to create elegant, efficient and powerful cheatsheets about a given topic.